 The Ballard Spahr Prize for Poetry supports outstanding poets from the upper Midwest and brings their work to a national stage.
 Expanding on the Lindquist & Vennum Prize for Poetry, which was established in 2011, this prize awards $10,000 and publication by Milkweed Editions to a poet residing in Minnesota, Iowa, North Dakota, South Dakota, Wisconsin, or Michigan.
-Selected from a small number of finalists by an independent judge, the prizewinning poet will also receive a standard royalty contract, national distribution, and a comprehensive marketing and publicity campaign.

 2018 Winner: Claire Wahmanholm, Wilder